matsui528/rii/docs/source/tutorial.rst

 Let us first prepare 10,000 128-dim database vectors to be indexed, 1,000 128-dim vectors for training, and a 128-dim query vector.
 They must be np.ndarray with np.float32.
+Our objective is to find similar vectors to the query from the database vectors efficiently.

 .. code-block:: python